FletcherWill/enigma-machine/README.md

 ## Proving Properties

-We use our model to prove two important properties of the enigma machine:
+We use our model to prove two important properties of the Enigma machine:

 ### Symmetry

 If a letter x encrypted to a letter y, then letter y encrypts to x.
-This is important because it allows the enigma machine to decrypt messages as well as encrypt them.
-Simply the the encrypted message, set up the rotators and plugboard the same way as when the message was encrypted, and type the encrypted message to get back the original message.
-To prove this, we simply use an assert statement to prove that a valid enigma machine and its corresponding encryption must return a symmetric permutation.
+This is important because it allows the Enigma machine to decrypt messages with the same process they are encrypted.

 ### No Fixed Points

-For all letters x, x does not map to x.
-This property turned out to be a weakness of the enigma machine that helped to crack it.
-To prove it we again use an assert statement to show that a valid enigma machine and message is sufficient to know that there are no fixed points.
+No letter can encode as itself.
+This property turned out to be a weakness of the Enigma machine that helped the Allies crack it—if a plaintext letter mapped to itself in ciphertext, it would be impossible for the plaintext to be a valid message.

 ## Modeling Decisions

 Our biggest limiting factor when designing our model was runtime.
-Our model only runs fast for the assertions if we limit our Int to 2 bits.
+Even at a 2-bit integer size, the model takes about 30 seconds to run, even with the Glucose solver.

 Originally we wanted to model encrypting an entire word.
 This would have entailed having the rotors rotate after each letter and the encryption being a map from integers to maps instead of being a single map.
 Although this would have been nice to have, it wasn't necessary to prove either of the properties we are interested in and it seemed to greatly increase the runtime.
-Once the original state of the enigma machine is set, everything else is deterministic so it should be possible to make this work if one really wanted to.
+Once the original state of the Enigma machine is set, everything else is deterministic so it should be possible to make this work if one really wanted to.
 However, this felt more in the spirit of a programming language than forge so we opted against trying to make it work.

-Originally we also wanted to model the ability to set a starting point for each rotor.
-We ended up not doing this because it made our model much messier and because this would have been redundant since we are testing over all valid permutations already.
-We considered fixing the possible rotors to the small number of rotors that were actually used to speed up the runtime and in this case it would have made sense to include the starting point.
-However, we decided that it was more interesting to use general rotors because this shows that our properties are fundamental to the enigma machine and not just a byproduct of the specific rotors chosen.